gu-fan/autotype.vim/README.rst

       **BUT IT IS THE DESIRED BEHAVIOR**

-      *AS THIS IS AN AUTOTYPE ENGINE, NOT A TEMPLATE ENGINE.*
+      *AS THIS IS AN AUTOTYPE MACHINE, NOT A TEMPLATE ENGINE.*

       So you must always take care what is the correct position after a moving command.